wp-plugins/gwolle-gb/readme.txt

 * 2015-02-
 * Move anti-spam question to the label on the left.
 * Add better error messages to the form.
+* Add autofocus to first formfield with an error.

 = 1.1.7 =
 * 2015-02-13